 - Fee for service billings of no less than 60% of the previous year’s average family physician earnings with 75% of the earnings from a single remote/rural/regional catchment area.

 The current definition of full-time practice for SMA bursaries seeks to incentivize practice in a single location for continuity of care.
 A catchment area is defined as practices within 100km of each other; all communities in the three former northern health regions are considered one service area.

-If you signed a Family Medicine Resident bursary contract prior to 2016 please contact saskdocs for the definition of full-time practice before this date.
+If you signed a Family Medicine Resident bursary agreement prior to 2016 please contact saskdocs for the definition of full-time practice before this date.

-For the purposes of other Ministry of Health contracts (IMG, SIPPA, etc.) full-time practice is as follows:
+For the purposes of other Ministry of Health agreements (IMG, SIPPA, etc.) full-time practice is as follows:

 Fee-For-Service (FFS) Physicians

 - Volume of services are consistent with the other physicians in the community

 - FFS billings in each quarter (three months) equal to one fourth of 75% of the previous year average same-specialty billings (as published in the Medical Service Branch (MSB) Annual Report)